ESL Questions About Blind People

 20. What are some etiquette guidelines for interacting with blind people?

-See also ESL Questions About Depression
+See also ESL Questions About Cigarettes

 ESL Reading Activities About Blind People